 Developing a quality online course involves much more than simply replicating a face-to-face course online.
 A premium online course design begins with re-examining the goals and objectives of the course.
-This document will help.
+This planning document will help:

 Student involvement and interaction is key to a quality online course.
-This document will help as you consider student activities and interactions that match the course's learning objectives.
+See the documents below for examples of types of interactions in online classes that meet the C-RAC (Council of Regional Accrediting Commissions) Guidelines, as well as tips on choosing student activities and interactions that best match the course's learning objectives.

-Beginning with the spring 2013 semester, eTech development will open for all university programs.
-If you have a course you'd like to develop using the eTech standards, please complete the eTech Course Development Proposal form.
+Beginning with the spring 2013 semester, eTech development is for all university programs.
+If you have a course you'd like to develop using the eTech standards, please complete the following:

 ATU provides faculty the opportunity to use Tegrity lecture-capture to enhance their online courses.

 Planning on using objective tests online?
 You may wish to use Respondus Lockdown Browser.